semgrep/semgrep-docs/docs/semgrep-app/scm.md

 You need the following permissions to integrate Semgrep into GHE or GLSM servers:

 * Permission to create a personal access token (PAT) for the repository to scan Semgrep on.
-This PAT is used to enable Semgrep App to create pull request (PR) or merge request (MR) comments.
+This PAT is used to enable Semgrep App to create pull request (PR) or merge request (MR) comments for findings that can be [autofixed](../notifications/#automatically-fix-your-findings-through-pull-or-merge-requests).
 * Permission to add CI/CD secrets into your [GitHub](https://docs.github.com/en/actions/security-guides/encrypted-secrets) or [GitLab](https://docs.gitlab.com/ee/ci/secrets/) environments.

 ## Integrating Semgrep into GitHub Enterprise or GitLab Self Managed